 On October 15, 2020, the Company's Board adopted, and its stockholders approved and ratified, the iPower Inc. 2020 Equity Incentive Plan (the "Plan").
-The Plan allows for the issuance of up to 5,000,000 shares of Class A Common Stock, whether in the form of options, restricted stock, restricted stock units, stock appreciation rights, performance units, performance shares and other stock or cash awards.
+The Plan allows for the issuance of up to 5,000,000 shares of Common Stock, whether in the form of options, restricted stock, restricted stock units, stock appreciation rights, performance units, performance shares and other stock or cash awards.
 The general purpose of the Plan is to provide an incentive to the Company's directors, officers, employees, consultants and advisors by enabling them to share in the future growth of the Company's business.
 The Board believes that granting of equity-based compensation serves to promote continuity of management and provide for a shared interest in the welfare, growth and development of the Company.
-The Company believes that the Plan will serve to advance the Company's interests by enhancing its ability to (i) attract and retain employees, consultants, directors and advisors for their contributions to the Company, and (iii) encourage employees, consultants, directors and advisors for their contributions to the Company, and (iii) encourage employees, consultants, directors and advisors for their contributions to the Company, and (iii) encourage employees, consultants, directors and advisors for their contributions to the Company, and (iii) encourage employees, consultants, directors and advisors for their contributions to the Company and (iii) encourage employees, consultants, directors and advisors for their contributions to the Company and (iii) encourage employees, consultants, directors and advisors for their contributions to the Company, and (iii) encourage employees, consultants, directors and advisors for their contributions to the Company, and (iii) encourage employees, consultants, directors and advisors for their contributions to the Company and (iii) encourage employees, consultants, directors and advisors for their contributions to the Company and (iiii) encourage employees, consultants, directors and ad
+The Company believes that the Plan will serve to advance the Company's interests by enhancing its ability to (i) attract and retain employees, consultants, directors and advisors who are able to contribute to the Company's ongoing success and development, (ii) reward those employees, consultants, directors and advisors for their contributions to the Company, and (iii) encourage employees, consultants, directors and advisors to participate in the Company's long-term growth and success.

 As the Plan was not adopted until October 15, 2020, the Company had not awarded any equity interests under the plan for the year ended June 30, 2020.
-Following completion of this offering, pursuant to their letter agreements, the Company will award a total of \$90,000 in RSUs under the Plan to our independent directors and approximately [].
+Following completion of this offering, pursuant to their letter agreements, the Company will award a total of \$90,000 in RSUs under the Plan to our independent directors and approximately 16,269.
 RSUs to our Chief Financial Officer, all of which will be subject to certain vesting conditions.